Instagram DM Automation Guide: Best Practices (2026)

 • Complex support issues

-Handoff rule that works well: If the user shows frustration, asks a complex question, or is ready to buy and needs custom help, hand off within 1 to 2 messages.
+Handoff rule that works: if the user shows frustration, asks a complex question, or is ready to buy and needs custom help, hand off within 1–2 messages.
+Inrō's AI Agent flags these conversations automatically, categorizing the conversation in a specific folder and notifying team members.

 Common mistakes (and how to avoid them)